adobe/asset-compute-devtool/README.md

 ### Production (build and use static UI):
 1. cd into `/server`
 2. Make sure to do a clean `npm install` in both `/server` and `/client`

+    _note: If you run into issues installing the `client` dependencies, try this [npm force resolutions](#what-to-do-if-npm-force-resolutions-fails) workaround_
-3. if this is your first time using the dev tool or there were changes to the UI since you used it last, run  `npm run build`
+4. if this is your first time using the dev tool or there were changes to the UI since you used it last, run  `npm run build`
-4. run `npm run start-prod`
+5. run `npm run start-prod`

 ### Development
 1. Make sure to set environment variable:  `ASSET_COMPUTE_DEV_TOOL_ENV='development'`
 2. If it is your first time using the dev tool or you made changes to the UI, cd into `/client` and run `npm install` <br/>

+    _note: If you run into issues installing the `client` dependencies, try this [npm force resolutions](#what-to-do-if-npm-force-resolutions-fails) workaround_

 3. cd into the `/server` directory. (remember to do an `npm install`) <br/>
 4. run `npm run start-dev` <br />